Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-The next heatwave warning will be issued by 3:00pm EDT on Friday 09 January 2026For extended forecasts and greater detail visit weather zone° -
+The next heatwave warning will be issued by 3:00pm EDT on Monday 26 January 2026For extended forecasts and greater detail visit weather zone°- Fire Weather Warning for Central Ranges

 Temperature for next 7 days